microsoftgraph/msgraph-sdk-powershell/src/Devices.CorporateManagement/Devices.CorporateManagement/docs/v1.0/New-MgDeviceAppMgtiOSManagedAppProtection.md

 APPS <IMicrosoftGraphManagedMobileApp[]>: List of apps to which the policy is deployed.
-  - `[Id <String>]`:
+  - `[Id <String>]`: The unique idenfier for an entity.
+Read-only.
   - `[MobileAppIdentifier <IMicrosoftGraphMobileAppIdentifier>]`: The identifier for a mobile app.
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Version <String>]`: Version of the entity.

-ASSIGNMENTS <IMicrosoftGraphTargetedManagedAppPolicyAssignment1[]>: Navigation property to list of inclusion and exclusion groups to which the policy is deployed.
+ASSIGNMENTS <IMicrosoftGraphTargetedManagedAppPolicyAssignment[]>: Navigation property to list of inclusion and exclusion groups to which the policy is deployed.
-  - `[Id <String>]`:
+  - `[Id <String>]`: The unique idenfier for an entity.
+Read-only.
-  - `[Target <IMicrosoftGraphDeviceAndAppManagementAssignmentTarget1>]`: Base type for assignment targets.
+  - `[Target <IMicrosoftGraphDeviceAndAppManagementAssignmentTarget>]`: Base type for assignment targets.
     - `[(Any) <Object>]`: This indicates any property can be added to this object.

-BODYPARAMETER <IMicrosoftGraphIosManagedAppProtection1>: Policy used to configure detailed management settings targeted to specific security groups and for a specified set of apps on an iOS device
+BODYPARAMETER <IMicrosoftGraphIosManagedAppProtection>: Policy used to configure detailed management settings targeted to specific security groups and for a specified set of apps on an iOS device
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[Assignments <IMicrosoftGraphTargetedManagedAppPolicyAssignment1[]>]`: Navigation property to list of inclusion and exclusion groups to which the policy is deployed.
+  - `[Assignments <IMicrosoftGraphTargetedManagedAppPolicyAssignment[]>]`: Navigation property to list of inclusion and exclusion groups to which the policy is deployed.
-    - `[Id <String>]`:
+    - `[Id <String>]`: The unique idenfier for an entity.
+Read-only.
-    - `[Target <IMicrosoftGraphDeviceAndAppManagementAssignmentTarget1>]`: Base type for assignment targets.
+    - `[Target <IMicrosoftGraphDeviceAndAppManagementAssignmentTarget>]`: Base type for assignment targets.
       - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[IsAssigned <Boolean?>]`: Indicates if the policy is deployed to any inclusion groups or not.
   - `[AllowedDataStorageLocations <ManagedAppDataStorageLocation[]>]`: Data storage locations where a user may store managed data.